-When ISIS came to Qaraqosh, Karina was heavily pregnant.
+When ISIS came to Qaraqosh, the woman was heavily pregnant.
 She thought they would be slaughtered for being Christian (as others were) but by God’s grace she, her husband and their children escaped to an IDP camp in Erbil.
 They lived in a cramped unit with eight other families for three tumultuous years, surviving sub-zero temperatures in winter and 50 degree heat in summer.

 It should be borne in mind that IDP camps are not always safe places.
-The camp Karina and her family ended up in offered Tae Kwon Do classes for the children (to give them something to do).
+The camp the woman and her family ended up in offered Tae Kwon Do classes for the children (to give them something to do).
 Her son, who was 9 years old at the time, loved going to the class.
-However, the instructor brutally molested him.
+However, the instructor molested him.
 The family did not find out until he refused to go to class again.
 To this day, he has terrible nightmares and still suffers physical pain.

 At the end of what they could endure, the family borrowed money and flew to Jordan.
 Living conditions in Jordan are much better (they live in a tiny apartment) but they still face enormous struggles.
-Karina’s husband toils as a handyman 7 days a week, for which he is paid a meager $10 a day.
+The woman’s husband toils as a handyman 7 days a week, for which he is paid a meager $10 a day.
 It is not enough to feed the family.